Money isn’t math. It’s meaning.

 Teach meaning first, and money starts to make sense.

-Created by TEDx speaker David Delisle, The Awesome Stuff system helps kids build a healthy relationship with money through four simple mindsets.
+Created by TEDx speaker David Delisle, The Awesome Stuff system helps kids build a healthy relationship with money through three simple shifts:

 1